List Payout Accounts

 The List Payout Accounts endpoint in Payiano allows your company to retrieve and monitor all existing payout accounts.
 This includes accounts associated with vendors, employees, partners, or any third parties eligible for receiving payouts.

-You can filter and paginate results, making it easy to track accounts across different payout methods—such as bank transfers, mobile wallets, or InstaPay—and view their current status or configuration.
+You can filter and paginate results, making it easy to track accounts across different payout methods—such as bank transfers and mobile wallets—and view their current status or configuration.
 This endpoint is useful for financial teams to review account data, manage compliance, and keep payout operations organized and auditable.

 GET/payout/accounts